 It is common for fitness enthusiasts to go through phases throughout the year, depending on their desired look.
 Terms such as cutting season, off season and bulking were recognized throughout the fitness industry.
 Bulking, in particular, is a diet that requires an intake of excess calories to provide your body with additional energy and protein to build muscle.
 When in bulk season, someone is purposely providing their body with a calorie surplus.

-In order to get the most out of the bulking technique, the key to keep count of your calorie intake.
-However, in an article by the Huffington Post, it was revealed that 33% of women don’t know how many calories they consume on a daily basis, whilst 42% of men said the same.
+In order to get the most out of the bulking technique; the key to keeping count of your calorie intake.
+However, in an article by the Huffington Post; it was revealed that 33% of women don’t know how many calories they consume on a daily basis; whilst 42% of men said the same.
 Bulking requires commitment and careful calorie counting, alongside a strict workout routine.

 The Very Popular 5:2 Diet